leonstafford/leonstafford.github.io/essays/true_cost.md

 Trying to express these feelings on the fly to people, I have a tendency to come across as overly negative, I think because I fail to show both sides simultaneously, usually focusing on one of the extremities.
 By writing it down, it allows me to show that maybe "Cynics are - beneath it all - only idealists with awkwardly high standards." (thanks again, Alain de Botton!).

+Questions for composing formulae:

+ - What is the average net impact of a human on the sustainability of our habitat?

 [back](/)